A white sandy beach in warm sunlight under majestic moutnains in Lofoten Norway seen from above on the mountain top Ryten mountain

 The best ways to see arctic Norway, the top image shows the Hurtigruten cruise ship Otto Sverdrup, red and white, docked in Honningsvåg right below the North Cape.
 A winter day, the snow is crispy white, and the sky deep blue in the cold Arctic.

-There are various bus companies in Norway, and every area or region often has more than one bus service, which can be a bit confusing.
+There are various bus companies in Norway, and each region often has more than one bus service, which can be a bit confusing.

-From Oslo, there are bus routes going in all cardinal directions, to the south, west, and towards the north.
+From Oslo, there are bus routes in all cardinal directions: south, west, and north (not a lot going on to the east of Oslo).

 For longer journeys, you probably will have to change buses somewhere along the way, and sometimes also change between bus companies.

-Now that you know how to explore Norway by bus let us check out the beautiful and luxurious cruise options with Hurtigruten or Havila.
+Now that you know how to explore Norway by bus, let us check out the beautiful and relaxing cruise options with Hurtigruten or Havila coastal cruise liners.

 Otto Sverdrup white and red ship docked in Honningsvåg close to the North Cape in the north of Norway on a bright winter day.
 The snow is crispy white, the sea deep dark blue, and the sky incredibly bright blue, with white mountains in the distance.

-One of the most comfortable and slightly luxurious ways to explore Norway is by taking a super popular fjord cruise.
+One of the most comfortable and slightly luxurious ways to explore Norway is to take a super popular Hurtigruten or Havila coastal cruise along the Norwegian coastline.

-Experience the rugged beauty of the Norwegian fjords from a cruise ship that takes you through some of the most breathtaking fjords, like the Geirangerfjord, Sognefjord, and Nærøyfjord on the northwestern coast of Norway.
+The rugged beauty of the Norwegian fjords and mountains comes up close and personal on these ships that take you through some of the most breathtaking fjords, like the Geirangerfjord, Sognefjord, and especially close in Trollfjord north of Lofoten, along the coast of Norway.

-You’ll witness the stunning scenery, waterfalls, and wildlife, like humpback whales and killer whales, as you sail through the calm waters of the fjords.
+If you are lucky, you get to see humpback whales and killer whales as you sail through the calm waters of the fjords.

 Every morning, you will wake up to the gentle rocking of the ship and open your curtains to reveal a new, awe-inspiring landscape of the West and the Arctic.

 Have every breakfast on the deck, overlooking towering fjords and cascading waterfalls.
-The cruise will take you to hidden gems along the coast, allowing you to witness the raw beauty of Norway’s nature in all its glory.
+The cruise will take you to hidden gems along the coast, allowing you to witness the raw beauty of Norway’s nature.

 • Bird watching